RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Meta.md

 >
 > *This is part of a series of meta articles explaining what the Encyclopedia Mysenvaria is, how to use it, and how to contribute.*

 Canon is the true lore of a setting which is sourced from authoritative works on the subject.
 Mysenvar's authoritative source for lore is this website—the Encyclopedia Mysenvaria.
 Non-meta pages on this site are pages which exist in the fictional canonical setting in the setting's own version of the [[Encyclopedia Mysenvaria/Arts/Literature/Non-fiction/Encyclopedia Mysenvaria|Encyclopedia Mysenvaria]].
-Meta pages are those which do not exist within the canon of Mysenvar and which provide valuable information on this website's version of the encyclopedia.
+Meta pages are those which do not exist within the canon of Mysenvar and which provide valuable information on this website's version of the Encyclopedia.

 As an example: The non-meta includes pages like [[Encyclopedia Mysenvaria/Culture/Languages/God Tongue|God Tongue]], [[Encyclopedia Mysenvaria/Geography/Abstract Features/Altitude, Azimuth, & Elevation|Altitude, Azimuth, & Elevation]], or [[Encyclopedia Mysenvaria/Science/Models/Classification of Organisms|Classification of Organisms]].
 These are pages which exist in the canon encyclopedia, they describe the setting and are written as if pulled from the setting.
 Meta pages includes those like [[Meta/Contributing|Contributing]], [[Meta/Callouts|Callouts]], or [[Meta/Writing Guidelines|Writing Guidelines]].
 These pages provide information on the website and how it works.

-This page serves as a starting point for those looking to explore how the encyclopedia works, what it's meant for, how to use it, and how to contribute.
+This page serves as a starting point for those looking to explore how the Encyclopedia works, what it's meant for, how to use it, and how to contribute.
 # The Project
 Mysenvar is a hard science-fantasy setting which can be explored through the Encyclopedia Mysenvaria website.
 The website is written through the guise of an encyclopedia which exists in the setting itself (Bar, as previously mentioned, meta pages like this one).
 The encyclopedia offers users a free resource to use as they wish: running a TTRPG, looking for inspiration for your own story or setting, or wanting a detailed world for a project you're working on.
 Mysenvar intends to be a rich and expansive world for anyone's purposes—so long as it is not monetized.

-As part of my initiative to get readers interested in running TTRPG's in Mysenvar I would like to write a series of meta pages in the future on how to use the encyclopedia to run campaigns in the setting.
+As part of my initiative to get readers interested in running TTRPG's in Mysenvar I would like to write a series of meta pages in the future on how to use the Encyclopedia to run campaigns in the setting.
 This won't come for some time, but it would be fun.

 > [!warning] Disclaimer
 > The Encyclopedia Mysenvaria and all of its contents are a work of fiction.
 The world, its people, and events therein, are a product of imagination intended to immerse readers in a world unlike the one we live in.
 Any resemblance to real people or events is purely coincidental.